Michieljoris/bb-server/README.md

 * Add message and close handlers for the websocket server

-* Inject scripts into browser (not fully implemented)
+* Inject scripts into browser

 * Option to inject reload script will refresh the browser on reload msg.